 Regular Expression Matcher

-In order to enable regex skills you must set the
+In order to enable regex skills, you must set the

 enabled parameter to true in the parsers section of the opsdroid configuration file.

 If a skill is configured with both the regex and some other NLU matcher then users who don't use NLU will get a simple regex match.
-However users with some other NLU configured will get matches on more flexible messages, but will not see duplicate responses where the regex also matched.
+However, users with some other NLU configured will get matches on more flexible messages, but they will not see duplicate responses where the regex also matched.

 parsers: - name: regex enabled: true

 This is the simplest matcher available in opsdroid.
 It matches the message from the user against a regular expression.
-If the regex matches the function is called.
+If the regex matches then the function is called.

 note: The use of position anchors(